eggplant

 Syphilis Testing and Treatment

 A blood test is used to test for syphilis four to six weeks after having sex or close physical contact with a partner.
+For information on testing options, visit our syphilis page.

 If you have a positive test result: